 These restrictions are in general not applicable for EEA citizens.
 However also these employees must register with the police.

 Need help?
 Work in Norway

 Employee tax and social security contribution

-The employer must report salary, fringe benefits, tax deduction and the number of days in Norway on a monthly basis for each employee.
+The employer must monthly report salary, fringe benefits, tax withholding and the number of days in Norway for each employee.
 These reports (called “A-melding”) are submitted electronically.

-Salary is taxed at rates up to 38.4%, and the basic rule is that individuals working in Norway become subject to Norwegian tax from day one.
+Salary is taxed at rates up to 39.5%, and the basic rule is that individuals working in Norway become subject to Norwegian tax from day one.
 However, a tax exemption may be granted according to the tax treaty between Norway and the home country of the individual.
-Such treaty-based tax exemption does not relive from the obligation to file individual tax return.
+Such treaty-based tax exemption does not relieve the individual from the obligation to file individual tax return.

-The employers may further be obliged to offer the employees membership in an occupational pension plan.
+The employers will further commonly be obliged to offer the employees membership in an occupational pension plan.

 Need help?
 Individual income tax return to Norway